Do you rely on caffeinated beverages? Cutting back can change more than you’d expect. Here’s how I reduced coffee consumption and what it did for me.

 10 Benefits of Reducing Coffee Consumption

-1. More Stable Energy Throughout the Day
+1. Consistent Physical Energy Throughout the Day

-3. Less Background Anxiety
+5. Less Background Anxiety

 Caffeine doesn’t create stress, but it amplifies it.
 Without coffee, the constant low‑level tension drops and a calmer baseline returns.

-6. No more Time-Wasting Caffeine Detours
+9. No More Time-Wasting Caffeine Detours

 Reflexive coffee moments—before starting something, after finishing something, while waiting for something—fall away.
 The small pivots that once became caffeine detours stop interrupting the day, and productivity flows.

-10. The Coffees that Remain Taste Even Better
+10. The Coffees That Remain Taste Even Better

 © 2026 J. Richardson